2020 South Asian floods: Nepal

 From June to September, floods in Nepal killed at least 401 people.
 The Kathmandu Post reported that the floods were some of the worst in the country’s history.

 Pakistan

 At least 410 people died in floods in Pakistan.
-Over 310,000 homes were damaged by flood water, causing $1.5 billion USD.
+Over 310,000 homes were damaged by flood water, causing $1.5 billion USD of damage.

 Sri Lanka

-At least 133 people have died when floods damaged 3 million homes and caused $15 billion USD.
+At least 133 people have died when floods damaged 3 million homes and caused $15 billion USD in damages.